SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/introducing-docc-to-the-swift-package-index.md

 There are only two steps you, as the package author, need to take to host your documentation on the Swift Package Index:

 1. Add the [swift-docc-plugin][1] documentation plugin to your `Package.swift` manifest file, if you haven’t done so already.
-2. Create a `.spi.yml` file in the root of your package repository telling us which targets to build and store documentation for.
+2. Create a `.spi.yml` file in the root of your package repository telling us which targets to build and host documentation for.

 ### Update your package manifest